 Grace Presbyterian Church began in 2003 as a result of the prayers of believers in Oklahoma as well as all over the United States.
 The founding pastor, Jonathan Dorst, wanted to plant a church that would speak grace to both believers and unbelievers and unite people from all walks of life in worship and service.

 The church began in the Dorst's living room on Sunday nights and then started meeting in a storefront on Main Street.
 Sunday morning meetings began in February of 2004 at the Best Western hotel in Stillwater.
-In October of that year, the church was able to relocate to Westwood Elementary School to have more space.
+In October of that year, the church was able to relocate to Westwood Elementary School, where they stayed until January of 2018.

 One of the founding principles of Grace is outreach through the arts.
 In the early years this was done through open mic nights, concerts, guitar clinics, and a songwriter's circle.